AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/responsive-design.md

 ## Previewing for Specific Devices {#previewing-for-specific-devices}

-The emulator allows you to see previews of your pages in different viewport sizes so you can test the behavior of your responsive design.
+The emulator allows you to preview your pages in different viewport sizes so you can test the behavior of your responsive design.
 When editing a page in the Sites Console, you can tap or click the **Emulator** icon to reveal the emulator.

 ![The emulator icon in the toolbar](assets/emulator-icon.png)